rhomobile/rhomobile-docs/docs/en/edge/guide/nativesdksetup.md

   * Make sure that `VS110COMNTOOLS` (or `VS90COMNTOOLS`) environment variable is defined and points to the correct location, e.g. to `C:\Program Files (x86)\Microsoft Visual Studio 11.0\Common7\Tools`

 * Install [Qt libraries 5.1.1 for Visual Studio 2012](http://download.qt-project.org/official_releases/qt/5.1/5.1.1/qt-windows-opensource-5.1.1-msvc2012-x86-offline.exe) - 511 MB (or [build Qt libraries 5.1.1 for Visual Studio 2008](build_win#build-qt5-for-vs2008))
-  * Qt libraries for Visual Studio 2012 binary package is incompatible with Windows XP, so if you need Windows XP compatibility, you should <a href="build_win#build-for-windows-https">follow these instructions</a> to build XP-compatible binaries.
+  * The Qt binaries for Visual Studio 2012 are not compatible with Windows XP.
+For targeting Windows XP, please refer to the [Build for Windows](build_win) instructions.

 * Create new (or update existing) system environment variable `QTDIR` and make sure it points to root folder of the installed Qt libraries, e.g. `C:\Qt\Qt5\5.1.1\msvc2012`